pantsbuild/example-docker/README.md

 ```

-## Run linters and formatters
+## Run linters, formatters and fixers

 ```
-pants fmt lint ::  # First format, then lint all sources.
+pants fix lint ::  # First format and fix, then lint all sources.
 ```